-The apartment contained in the wooden house from above is enough also for a young couple.
-The inside/outside relation is also developed here, without dismantling the unity of the box: an intermediary space to the south behind wooden louvres, a thin balcony to the west, to observe the atrium and the dawn and a vertical incision to the east, to directionate the rising sun.
+The apartment contained in the wooden house above is also sufficient for a young couple.
+The inside/outside relation is developed here as well, without dismantling the unity of the box: an intermediary space to the south behind wooden louvres, a thin balcony to the west for observing the atrium and dawn, and a vertical incision to the east to direct the rising sun.

 Architect: Vlad Gaivoronschi